alvarotroya/zap/README.md

 # Zap

-Zap is a command-line interface (CLI) tool designed for movie enthusiasts who want to easily browse and find films using fuzzy search over IMDb data.
+Zap is a command-line interface (CLI) tool designed for movie enthusiasts who want to easily browse and find films using fuzzy search over movie data.
 With Zap, you can quickly locate movies based on partial titles, genres, or keywords, streamlining your movie discovery process.

 ## Dev installation